1998 Tennessee Oilers season: Week 15: at Jacksonville Jaguars

 With the Jaguars surging to their first AFC Central title they started Jamie Martin instead of Mark Brunell and clawed to a 10-0 lead but the Oilers scored thirteen straight points; Jonathan Quinn replaced Martin in the second half; he was intercepted at the Titans goal line but led a drive ending in a tying field goal with seven minutes to go.
 After an exchange of punts McNair in the final two and a half minutes completed three passes for 33 yards and ran three times for eighteen more and the winning Del Greco field goal.

 Week 16: at Green Bay Packers

 The Packers led wire to wire on three Brett Favre touchdowns winning 30-22 despite three touchdowns by Steve McNair.
 The Oilers’ inability to win outside the AFC Central (now just 1-6 outside the division) was thus looming as denying a playoff spot.

 Week 17: vs Minnesota Vikings

 The Oilers officially ended as such in a 26-16 loss to the 15-1 Vikings.
-The Oilers led 13-5 before Randall Cunningham erupted to two touchdown throws, securing Minnesota’s run to the NFC Central title and playoff bye, while leaving the Titans to rest and regroup for next season.
+The Oilers led 13-5 before Randall Cunningham erupted with two touchdown throws, securing Minnesota’s run to the NFC Central title and playoff bye, while leaving the Titans to rest and regroup for next season.